-Israel bans travel to US after Omicron cases found on flight
+Israel bans travel to US after Omicron cases found on Miami flight

 In addition to the US, the following countries have been added to a “no fly list”: Italy, Belgium, Germany, Hungary, Morocco, Portugal, Canada, Switzerland and Turkey.

-Israel had already banned travellers from entring the country on 25 November, and has imposed three-to-14-day quarantine orders for Israelis returning from abroad.
+Israel had already banned tourists from entering the country on 25 November, and has imposed three-to-14-day quarantine orders for Israelis returning from abroad.

 Mr Bennet said during Sunday’s televised address that cases of Omicron could be as high as 400 to 600 within a week, according to Haartez, as the virus spreads.